zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/supported-keywords.md

 # Supported Keywords

-As you already know that apart from simple expression evaluation the **CodingSeb.ExpressionEvaluator** allows you to evaluate small scripts which contain methods and variables, etc. Scripts are nothing but just a series of expressions separated by `;` character and led by several additionals keywords.
+As you already know that apart from simple expression evaluation, the **CodingSeb.ExpressionEvaluator** allows you to evaluate small scripts which contain methods and variables, etc. Scripts are nothing but just a series of expressions separated by `;` character and led by several additionals keywords.

 Currently, the following keywords are supported to use inside a script.